orr721/ThinGallery/README.md

 * Find some Unicode that actually works nicely on all platforms (folders don't work on Linux)
 * Relative paths used after `gallery.html?` when folders are clicked on
-* Read image rotation from EXIF and apply it to thumbnails/images
 * Allow Delete + Rotate, and store the data in a cookie.
 Allow export as a shell script that would use ImageMagick to perform the operations when run on the server.